 34.3.12.10 LDPC tone mapper

-The LDPC tone mapping shall be performed on all LDPC encoded streams mapped in an RU as described in this subclause.
+The LDPC tone mapping shall be performed on all LDPC encoded streams mapped in an RU/MRU as described in this subclause.
 LDPC tone mapping shall not be performed on streams that are encoded using BCC.
-If DCM is applied to LDPC encoded streams, DTM DCM shall be applied on both the lower half data subcarriers in an RU and the upper half data subcarriers of the RU.
-The LDPC tone mapping distance parameters DTM and DTM_DCM are constant for each RU size and the values for different RU sizes are given in Table x2 (LDPC tone mapping distance for each RU size within 80MHz subblock).
+If DCM is applied to LDPC encoded streams, DTM DCM shall be applied on both the lower half data subcarriers in an RU/MRU and the upper half data subcarriers of the RU/MRU.
+The LDPC tone mapping distance parameters DTM and DTM_DCM are constant for each RU/MRU size and the values for different RU/MRU sizes are given in Table x2 (LDPC tone mapping distance for each RU/MRU size within 80MHz subblock).